 Electronic cigarettes have become one of the fastest growing trends in recent history, and the fact that teens are a big part of it has raised considerable eyebrows.
 With the stream of hospitalizations and deaths across America, the country is pointing fingers at the addictive teen pastime.
 The government is working to curb the crisis, but the question still remains — is it too late to stop the vaping epidemic?

 To help smokers quit, the first commercial e-cigarette was created in early 2000s China.
 They were later introduced to the U.S. in 2007, and teen use boomed throughout the 2010s.
 All devices have fairly simple operations that most people can understand.
 Each time a user sucks in through the mouthpiece, liquid flavoring is vaporized and flows into their lungs, later blown out as smoke.
-Vape liquid usually only consists of these nicotine, THC or CBD-infused substances, and the user can decide how much of the drug they’d like in a device.
+Vape liquid, such as Koi CBD vape juice for example, usually only consists of these nicotine, THC or CBD-infused substances, and the user can decide how much of the drug they’d like in a device.

 FDA and general government policy have been slow to support the alternative, but there are studies that show how it may help cigarette smokers quit.
 But for the most part, vape devices haven’t been used to stifle addictions as much as cause them, especially outside of — and a little younger — than their targeted demographic.